christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 This can also be said as, "A network is a collection of computers.
 On HMS O2, each computer has 32 threads and 256 GB RAM."

-Each job is sent to 1 node (unless you're using mpi, but that's on you).
+Each job is sent to 1 node (unless you're using mpi.
+That's all you).

 Keep this structure in mind when parallelizing.